 services like Dropbox, SkyDrive and Google Drive.

-data objects (like emails and webmails, chats, blog posts, etc.) for
+and other data objects (like emails and webmails, chats, blog posts, etc.) for

 sensitive information like social security numbers, credit card numbers, bank

 decisions based on policies having to do with file contents.

 Discovery is a separately licensed component, which